 220.127.116.11 Inclusivity in the Law

-If members of minorities are alienated, feeling that they are disenfranchised or excluded, it is more likely that they will take the external view and would feel free to break the law if they can ‘get away with’ doing so.
-For example, “[y]oung black boys”, who felt that they were discriminated against, took part in the London riots in August 2011 – as described by The Guardian: Reading the Riots: ‘Humiliating’ stop and search a key factor in anger towards police.
-Those who rioted did not see the law as being for their own benefit and nor did they care about the owners of the property that they damaged.
+If people are alienated, feeling that they are disenfranchised or excluded by a lack of inclusivity in the law, it is more likely that they will take the external view.
+They would feel free to break the law if they can ‘get away with’ doing so.
+“Young black boys” who felt that they were discriminated against, for example, took part in the London riots in August 2011 – as described by The Guardian: Reading the Riots: ‘Humiliating’ stop and search a key factor in anger towards police.
+Those who rioted saw the police as hostile and they didn’t care about the owners of the property that they damaged.